damko/gnome3-plus-i3/README.md

 In this last case you should see a notification message (a bubble on the top right of your screen) showing "this is a bubble message)

+## Troubleshooting

+If the gnome session is not starting and, therefore, you are not able to login in your gnome-i3 environment, check you `/var/log/syslog`

+If you see something like

+> gnome-session-binary Unable to find required component 'org.gnome.SettingsDaemon.xxxxx'

+most likely you are missing some gnome package.
+Be sure to have the nautilus package installed.

+In my debian testing, every once in a while, after a "dist-upgrade" my gnome-i3 doesn't work anymore but so far it has always been due to some missing package.
+I'm leaving my "gnome-something" packages list in the `gnome_packages_list.txt` file

 ## Uninstall

 Unistalling this repo will leave your filesystem clean.
 It requires root.